pragma-/pbot/doc/VirtualMachine.md

     host$ ls -l /dev/vsock
     crw-rw-rw- 1 root root 10, 54 May  4 11:55 /dev/vsock

-A VM sockets address is comprised of a context ID (CID) and a port; just like an IP address and TCP/UDP port.
+A VM socket address is comprised of a context ID (CID) and a port; just like an IP address and TCP/UDP port.
 The CID is represented using an unsigned 32-bit integer.
 It identifies a given machine as either a hypervisor or a virtual machine.
 Several addresses are reserved, including 0, 1, and the maximum value for a 32-bit
 integer: 0xffffffff.
 The hypervisor is always assigned a CID of 2, and VMs can be assigned any CID between 3